kloimhardt/bb-web/README.md

 ### Luminus Guestbook minimal back-end

-The Clojurescript code in ``guestbook_1.cljs`` is based on the guestbook-reagent example of the [Luminus book](https://pragprog.com/titles/dswdcloj3/web-development-with-clojure-third-edition/)<sup>[2](#myfootnote2)</sup>.
+The Clojurescript code in ``guestbook_1.cljs`` is based on the guestbook-reagent example of the [Luminus book](https://pragprog.com/titles/dswdcloj3/web-development-with-clojure-third-edition/)<sup>[2](#myfootnote2)</sup> (example code in [this zip file](http://media.pragprog.com/titles/dswdcloj3/code/dswdcloj3-code.zip)).
 Only small changes were needed to accommodate for Babashka and not the JVM operating as the server back-end.
 Itself being still very bare bones, will see improvements in the next examples.

 Start by double-clicking on `start.bat` or type